WillongWANG/Knowledge-extraction-and-reasoning-from-complex-table/README.md

 # Improvements

 I further designed **few-shot** and **chain-of-thought (COT)** prompts to test the ability of LLMs to perform table information extraction, understanding, and reasoning tasks.
-Langchain...
+Langchain...The lines extracted by LangChain’s PyPDFLoader are in the same order as the original PDF, achieving a **100%** recognition accuracy for the aforementioned table PDF, including special symbols and superscripts.

 ## Python Requirements:
 cv2